nimdvir/agostontorok.github.io/about/index.md

 ---

-Hello, My name is Ágoston Török, PhD I'm
+Hello, My name is Ágoston Török, PhD currently I'm

+- a lead data scientist at [AGT Group R&D GmbH](https://www.agtinternational.com/)

+earlier I enjoyed being

+- a data scientist and R&D lead at [Synetiq](https://synetiq.net/team/),
 - a research fellow at the [Insitute of Computer Science and Control, HAS](https://www.sztaki.hu/en/agoston-zsolt-torok)
-- a data scientist and R&D lead at [Synetiq](https://synetiq.net/team/),

-also you find me from time to time as

 - a research consultant at the  [Brain Imaging Centre, RCNS, HAS](http://www.ttk.mta.hu/telefonkonyv/torok-agoston/), and
 - a lecturer at [ELTE](http://www.doktori.hu/index.php?menuid=192&sz_ID=18023&popup=1).